Tractable hierarchies of convex relaxations for polynomial optimization on the nonnegative orthant: Introduction

 \section{Introduction}

-\if{ {We consider several convex relaxations for solving POPs with feasible sets contained in the nonnegative orthant.
-By squaring each variable one obtains an equivalent POP with a new feasible set that is not restricted to the nonnegative orthant.
-While on the one hand this transformation increases the degree of the involved polynomials, on the other hand it provides a resulting POP with a nice symmetry} }\fi

 Polynomial optimization is concerned with computing the minimum value of a polynomial on a basic semialgebraic set.
 A well-known methodology is to apply positivity certificates (representations of polynomials positive on basic semialgebraic sets) to design a hierarchy of convex relaxations to solve polynomial optimization problems (POPs).
-Developed originally by Lasserre in \cite{lasserre2001global}, the hierarchy of semidefinite relaxations based on Putinar's Positivstellensatz is called the \emph{Moment-SOS hierarchy}.
-We utilize this approach in many applications arising from optimization, operations research, signal processing, computational geometry, probability, statistics, control, PDEs, quantum information, and computer vision.
+Developed originally by Lasserre in \cite{lasserre2001global}, the hierarchy of semidefinite relaxations based on Putinar's Positivstellensatz is called the \emph{Moment-SOS hierarchy} and has been used in many applications arising from optimization, operations research, signal processing, computational geometry, probability, statistics, control, PDEs, quantum information, and computer vision.
 For more details, the interested reader is referred to, e.g., \cite{acopf,weaklyhard,sparsedynsys,schlosser2021converging,schlosser2020sparse,chen2021semialgebraic,chen2020semialgebraic,tacchi2021exploiting,oustry2019inner,tacchi2020approximating} and references therein.